 Rout also published in in Wilson Quarterly, International Historical Review, and Luso-Brazilian Review.
 He was the recipient of a Fulbright Distinguished Service Award and received grants from the Ford Foundation, American Philosophical Society, and Fulbright-Hayes.
 Rout was also a visiting professor at Harvard University, Northwestern University, and Oberlin College, and a Fellow at the Woodrow Wilson International Center for Scholars.
 Near the end of his academic career, he received a Fulbright grant to write a history of the Falklands War.

 On April 2, 1987, Rout died of complications due to hepatitis.
-He was survived by his wife, Kathleen Kinsella Rout, a literature professor at MSU, and a son, Leslie B. Rout III.
+He was 52 at the time of his death and was survived by his wife, Kathleen Kinsella Rout, a literature professor at MSU, and a son, Leslie B. Rout III.
 The Leslie B. Rout Jr. Scholarship for incoming freshmen at MSU honors his memory.